 The growth in short-term rental accommodation platforms and associated services has been rapid; however, planning legislation that governs short-term accommodation in Western Australia has not been revised since 2009.
-The absence of adequate State Government guidance about how to manage these services has been challenging for some Local Governments, which has led to many Local Governments regulating short-term accommodation through their local planning framework and the Local Government Act 1995.
+The absence of adequate State Government guidance on how to manage these services has been challenging for some Local Governments, which has led many to regulate short-term accommodation through their local planning frameworks and the Local Government Act 1995.